NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 Now the server may be shutdown.

-Login to the server when it is restarted.
+Restart cuOpt when the server is restarted

 ```bash
 $ scripts/wait-cnc.sh # waits for cloud-native-core to complte restart